gmukoshi/Weekly-To-Do-List/README.md

 3. Run the project ( use code . to access VS code)

 ## Usage
+- A program that helps one to improve Focus and Clarity through better organization of his day.
+- Program that Boosts Productivity ,since one is able to handle one task at a time .
-- A program to determine the basic ingredients(plus quantity) needed to make a specific number of cups of Kenyan chai.
+- A program that Builds Accountability,since one is able to determine if he completed a task or not.
-- Program to estimate the fare for a boda boda ride over a distance.
-- A program for simplified estimator for mobile money transaction fees.

 ## Features
-- Implementing Javascript basics.
+- Implementing HTML,CSS-styling
+-Impelementing Javascript basics,recognizing of events,Manipulating of the DOM and commmunicating with the server.

 ## Technologies Used

-- HTML
+-HTML
 -CSS
 -Javascript

 ## License
 - This project is licensed under the MIT License.

 ## Author
 - George Imbiakha Mukoshi